jfspps/AngularDataBinding/README.md

 The parent appComponent is also linked to `app-cockpit`, which provides a form to build new servers (serverElements).
 The data is passed to cockpit using @ViewChild decorator, which declares properties as references to HTML elements (ElementRef).
 The @ViewChild properties are passed to cockpit's onAddServer() and onAddBlueprint() methods both of which in turn emit objects compatible with serverElement to appComponent.
 This then triggers appComponent's methods to push a new server to the array, and are then listed using `serverElement`.

+There is a passing reference to @ContentChild, which enables child components to access projected data from a parent component.

 # Component communication

 The following was taken directly from the course forum: